LauraMQuiros/RUG_Notes/Geometry/01 Curves in an affine space.md

 TA Leendert Los (p.l.Los@rug.nl)
 [[Geometry]]

 [[Vector Space]]: set of vectors equipped with vector addition and scalar multiplication.
-In a vector space V for all vectors in V and all scalars in $\mathbb{K}$ we have identity, distirbutivity, existence of a 0 vector, associativity and closure in addition and multiplication.
+In a vector space V for all vectors in V and all scalars in $\mathbb{K}$ we have identity, distributivity, existence of a 0 vector, associativity and closure in addition and multiplication.

 >[!info] Notation
 >The field $\mathbb{K}$ can be thought of as a general field. $\mathbb{Z}$ denotes the set of integers both positive and negative.
 Operations in both include addition and multiplication.